-Miley Cyrus Goes Braless In White Cropped Top With Cody Simpson Video Of Kylie Jenner Song
+Miley Cyrus Rocks Matching White T-Shirts With Cody Simpson In Instagram Video

-Miley Cyrus recently gave her 100 million Instagram followers a great gift — a brand new alarm clock for everyone.
+Miley Cyrus recently gave her 100 million Instagram followers a great gift: a brand new alarm clock for everyone.

-In the clip the “Party In The USA” singer shared, her boyfriend Cody Simpson played a few simple cords on his sparkly guitar, and Cyrus sang “rise and shine.”
-In the video, the Black Mirror actress wore a simple white cropped t-shirt without a bra, and she was securing her hair atop her head with a rubber band.
+In the clip that the “Party In The USA” singer shared, her boyfriend, Cody Simpson, played a few simple cords on his sparkly guitar, and Cyrus sang “rise and shine.”
+In the video, the Black Mirror actress wore a simple white T-shirt without a bra, and she was securing her hair atop her head with a rubber band.

 Just a hint of her taut stomach was visible in the footage, and Cyrus wore several necklaces and bracelets along with earrings in her ears.
-The new couple appeared to match because Simpson also wore a simple white t-shirt.
+The new couple appeared to match because Simpson also wore a simple white T-shirt.

 Miley’s followers adored the short video of her singing.
-In less than an hour, 1.9 million people hit the “like” button to show their appreciation for the lovely wakeup sound she gave everyone.
+In less than an hour, 1.9 million people hit the “like” button to show their appreciation for the lovely wake up sound she gave everyone.
 Almost 5,000 people also left a supportive comment for the singer who’s recently experienced two breakups.
 One from her husband of seven months, Liam Hemsworth.
 The other from girlfriend Kaitlynn Carter, whom Cyrus dated for about a month after she split from Hemsworth.

-In addition to her breakups, Cyrus also recently underwent hospitalization for tonsilitis, and Simpson visited her there.
+In addition to her breakups, Cyrus also recently underwent hospitalization for tonsillitis, and Simpson visited her there.

 “Aww, your voice is so nice,” a fan enthused.